Summary

 If you take up a training program and lose a lot of weight, you may also need to have your medications reviewed as it may affect how your medications are absorbed.

-Avoid taking anabolic steroids, as they can have long-term side effects and possibly interfere with antiepileptic medication levels in the blood.
+Avoid taking anabolic steroids, as they can have long-term side effects and possibly interfere with antiseizure medication levels in the blood.
 Some people have reported seizures in relation to anabolic steroid use.

-Engaging in physical activities and sports can help prevent or counteract the side effects of some antiepileptic medication, such as weight gain or increased fragility of bones.
+Engaging in physical activities and sports can help prevent or counteract the side effects of some antiseizure medication, such as weight gain or increased fragility of bones.

 Exercise-related epilepsy triggers